dPys/PyNets/docs/usage.rst

     -dt -min_thr 0.05 -max_thr 0.10 -step_thr 0.01 -p 1 \ # The thresholding settings.
     -n 'Default' # The resting-state network definition to restrict node-making from each of the input atlases.

+:

 .. note::
     Spherical nodes can be used by triggering the `-spheres` flag, but this approach is **not** recommended for dMRI connectometry.

 .. note::
     Iterable sampling parameters specified at runtime should always be space-delimited and, to be safe, contained within single quotes.

 There are many other runtime options than these examples demonstrate.
-To explore all of the possible hyperparameter combinations that pynets has to offer, see `pynets -h`.
+To explore all of the possible hyper-parameter combinations that pynets has to offer, see `pynets -h`.
 A full set of tutorials and python notebooks are coming soon.

 ********************